New Constructions of Distance-Biregular Graphs: Generalization of Delorme's Construction

 More notably, we can apply Theorem~\ref{thmGenDelorme} to obtain a new distance-biregular graph.

-\begin{exa} Mathon~\cite{DCDHM2002} describes the dual of a family of $21$ $4$-spaces in a vector space of dimension $6$ over $\mathbb{F}_3$ such that (1) each nonzero vector lies in $0$ or $3$ elements of the family and (2) the meet of distinct elements of the family is a $2$-space.
+\begin{example} Mathon et al.~\cite{DCDHM2002} describe the dual of a family of $21$ $4$-spaces in a vector space of dimension $6$ over $\mathbb{F}_3$ such that (1) each nonzero vector lies in $0$ or $3$ elements of the family and (2) the meet of distinct elements of the family is a $2$-space.
 In other words, it is an example for Construction \ref{constGenDelorme} with $(n,k,q,d,s)=(6,2,3,3,21)$.
 Bamberg and De Clerck~\cite{BambergDeClerck2010} gave a geometric description.